 In Australia, our typical swimming season ranges from October to March in most areas.
 For most, swimming in the pool outside these warmer months is seldom without a heater.
 The ideal temperature for swimming in a residential pool is between 24 and 28 degrees - not too hot nor too cold.
 But, maintaining a warm temperature like this, especially throughout the cooler months is near impossible without a heater.
-So, which heating system is right for you?
+So, which pool heating system is right for you?

 A pool heat pump takes heat from the air and transfers it to your pool.
 They are extremely energy-efficient, and while they are commonly used in warmer, more humid climates, there are other factors to consider that could make them an effective heating solution in other environments and situations.